suyinwb/stock-analysis/README.md

 ## Overview of Project

-Steve loves the workbook you prepared for him.
+Steve loves the workbook prepared for him.
 At the click of a button, he can analyze an entire dataset.
 Now, to do a little more research for his parents, he wants to expand the dataset to include the entire stock market over the last few years.
-Although your code works well for a dozen stocks, it might not work as well for thousands of stocks.
+Although the code works well for a dozen stocks, it might not work as well for thousands of stocks.
 And if it does, it may take a long time to execute.

 The same dataset from his first stock analysis will be used to measure the runtime difference.